Greekforce1821/mycp/README.md

   - Misspelled the "-b" before the buffer size.

-**Exit Code 3:** In the event that your program returns exit code 3 after execution, it means that the process of opening the <source_file> was unseccessful during the execution of 'mycp.'
+**Exit Code 3:** In the event that your program returns exit code 3 after execution, it means that the process of opening the <source_file> was unsuccessful during the execution of 'mycp.'
 Specifically:

   - You may have given wrong path for the file.